 Solaray Energy has a solution for you that will allow you to take full advantage of your downtime without the additional costs.

 But first, let’s look at the tariff periods.

 Time of use electricity times in NSW

-Off-peak electricity times in NSW are by-and-large the same across the board.
+Off-peak electricity times in NSW are by and large the same across the board.
 They span from 10 pm-7 am daily.
 Peak and shoulder times, however, change seasonally throughout the working weekdays as well as on weekends, holidays, and “off-months” for most energy companies.

 From our research, we have found that companies such as Diamond energy, EnergyAustralia, and Pooled Energy follow Ausgrid’s TOU structure that fluctuates depending on notable power usage changes through the year, not just daily.
 This is aimed toward creating a more even billing cycle for energy consumers by encouraging them to use energy during off-peak or shoulder times rather than the more expensive – and generally more desirable – peak times.
 Below is what this billing structure looks like:

-Unfortunately, many retailers such as AGL are not implementing Seasonal TOU billing but rather keeping with the previous billing schedule whereby the “summer months” timing is used all year, throughout the working weekday, and the “all other times” version is used primarily for weekends and holidays.
-This means that for a lot of households the peak billing period is 2 pm to 8 pm weekdays or something very similar to that.
+Many retailers such as AGL are not implementing Seasonal TOU billing but rather keeping with the previous billing schedule whereby the “summer months” timing is used all year, throughout the working weekday, and the “all other times” version is used primarily for weekends and holidays.
+This means that for a lot of households the peak billing period is 2 pm to 8 pm on weekdays or something very similar to that.
 Check with your energy retailer for personalised information.

-Regardless of whether your energy provider has chosen to utilize the old version or the new seasonal version of this billing method, you would have to shift most of your energy usage to off-peak times to make the most use of the TOU tariff.
+Regardless of whether your energy provider has chosen to utilise the old version or the new seasonal version of this billing method, you would have to shift most of your energy usage to off-peak times to make the most use of the TOU tariff.